Evernote/evernote-sdk-android/README.md

 To build and run the demo project from Android Studio:

 1. Open Android Studio
-2. Choose Import Non-Android Studio project
+2. Choose Import Project (Eclipse ADT, Gradle, etc.)
 3. Select the SDK root directory (the directory containing this README) and click OK
 4. Add your Evernote API consumer key and secret (see below)